Fetching Bank Data: Open Finance Enablement

 Consent copy of purpose and benefit statements

-- Purpose statement for both data and payment consents
+- Purpose statement for both data consents

-- Benefit statement for both data and payment consents
+- Benefit statement for both data consents

 Redirect Urls